 Under the new management arrangements, the annual management fee is 0.70% on the first £100 million of market capitalisation, 0.65% on the next £150 million of market capitalisation and 0.55% on the remaining market capitalisation.
-Baillie Gifford waived their management fee for the first six months following their appointment.
+Baillie Gifford waived their management fee for the first six months following their appointment in February 2021.

-The ongoing charges for the year were 0.51% (and without the Baillie Gifford fee waiver would have been 0.82%).
-Last year the ongoing charges were 0.55%.
+The ongoing charges for the year to 30 September 2022 were 0.90%.
+Last year, the ongoing charges were 0.51% (and would have been 0.82% without Baillie Gifford's fee waiver).
 The Board expects the Company to grow, and benefit increasingly from the lower rate of management fee at the upper tier as it does so.
-The higher base fee recognises the Managers' investment of time and resource in pursuit of the Company's twin objectives, and the Board is confident that long-term performance, both in financial and impact terms, will justify the increase in running costs in the meantime.
-No performance fee is payable under the new management arrangements, as it potentially was under the previous Investment Management Agreement.
+The higher base fee recognises the Manager's investment of time and resource in pursuit of the Company's twin objectives, and the Board is confident that long-term performance, in financial and impact terms, will justify the level of ongoing charges in the meantime.
+No performance fee is payable under the new management arrangements.